-One of the tasks our volunteers are undertaking is a detailed survey of the Calder Catchment tributaries.
-We started this in early 2016 and recently finished surveying the Hebden Water catchment which includes Hebden Water, Crimsworth Dene and the river through Nutclough woods.
+One of the tasks our volunteers undertook in 2016 was a detailed survey of the Calder Catchment tributaries.
+This surveyed the Hebden Water catchment including Hebden Water, Crimsworth Dene and the river through Nutclough woods.

 The picture below is of a section at Crimsworth Dene which is typical of the scenery and the beautiful landscape we live in.

-We have seen some terrific scenery in the last 12 months and now have a much better understanding of this part of the catchment and how the rivers may react to rainfall.
+We now have a much better understanding of this part of the catchment and how the rivers may react to rainfall.
 Our river surveys are assisting in the efforts to identify the most appropriate places to focus on when we are choosing places for Natural Flood Management solutions, such as the ‘Log Jams‘ planned for Hardcastle Crags and Crimsworth Dean.